 According to tradition, the Valdostane breed of cattle was introduced by the Burgundians when they controlled the area in the 5th century A.D.
 Hardy, agile, scrappy and quick to temper, Valdostanes took to the challenging mountain topography and climate (because of its positioning, the Aosta valley is considerably colder than other populated Alpine regions) like ducks to water.
 In the summer they go mountain climbing to graze on fresh grasses and local herbs in the high Alps.
 Their milk is the exclusive source of regional Aostan heritage cheeses like Fontina, the perfect melter, and Robiola, creamy, spreadable deliciousness.

 Because of the advantages conferred by their tough characters in this tough environment, Valdostane cattle retain a fascinating connection to their primal nature.
 Every Spring, the females fight each other for a spot in the herd hierarchy.
 Watching the dominance displays has been a spectator sport since at least the 19th century, and probably for millennia.
 The gatherings were banned by Mussolini in 1926 as part of his campaign to stamp out regional differences.
-At the same time he was seeding the Aosta valley with Italian speakers to muscle out the Francophone local dialect and culture.
+At the same time he was seeding the Aosta valley with Italian speakers to muscle out the local Francophone dialect and culture.

 As soon as the war was over, local organizations started the Queen battles again on an informal basis.
 In 1957 they made it official and created the Batailles de Reines (the Battles of Queens) as we know it today, a cruelty-free tournament over the course of months wherein the greatest ladycows wearing the greatest bells throw down for lowing rights.
 Nobody gets gored, nobody gets stabbed, nobody gets ridden, nobody gets hogtied.
-The cows lock horns and push against each other until one gives, Sumo style.
+The cows lock horns (their sharp points have been filed down) and push against each other until one gives, Sumo style.
 The loser just trots off and the winner hangs out a bit before her owner comes over with a lead and she meekly walks off the field with him.
 Ornery though they are, they are still dairy cows, after all.

-Mr. Betral’s cows won ten of these battles, which is how he got those special bells and why they’re so rare and sought after that a collector would treat a 90-year-old woman far worse than he would ever treat his cows just to get his hands on them.
+Mr. Betral’s cows won ten of these battles, which is how he got those special bells and why they’re so rare and sought-after that a collector would treat a 90-year-old woman far worse than he would ever treat his cows just to get his hands on them.